netkicorp/transactid-library-java/README.md

          */
         @Throws(InvalidObjectException::class)
         fun parseInvoiceRequest(invoiceRequestBinary: ByteArray): InvoiceRequest

 And that will return a object with all of the fields of the InvoiceRequest and the values that were filled in.

+To access the data from the InvoiceRequest including the detailed information of the addresses included in the message (you require to initialize the library), just do:

+        /**
+         * Parse binary InvoiceRequest and also get the detailed information of the addresses.
+         *
+         * @param invoiceRequestBinary binary data with the message to parse.
+         * @return InvoiceRequest parsed with the detailed information for each address.
+         * @exception InvalidObjectException if the binary is malformed.
+         * @exception AddressProviderErrorException if there is an error fetching the information from the provider.
+         * @exception AddressProviderUnauthorizedException if there is an error with the authorization to connect to the provider.
+         */
+        @Throws(
+            InvalidObjectException::class,
+            AddressProviderErrorException::class,
+            AddressProviderUnauthorizedException::class
+        )
+        fun parseInvoiceRequestWithAddressesInfo(
+            invoiceRequestBinary: ByteArray
+        ): InvoiceRequest

+And that will return a object with all of the fields of the InvoiceRequest and the values that were filled in.